-Dividends will be paid by Capita Registrars Limited ("Capita") on behalf of the Company.
-Shareholders who wish to have dividends paid directly into their bank account rather than by cheque to their registered address can complete a mandate form for this purpose or complete an instruction electronically by visiting the Capita shareholder portal at:
+Dividends are paid by Capita Asset Services Limited ("Capita") on behalf of the Company.
+Shareholders who wish to have dividends paid directly into their bank account rather than by cheque to their registered address can complete a mandate form for this purpose or complete an instruction electronically by visiting the Capita shareholder portal at: www.capitashareportal.com.

-www.capitashareportal.com.
-Queries relating to dividends, shareholdings and requests for mandate forms should be directed to Capita by calling 0871 664 0324 (calls cost 10p per minute plus network extras.
-Lines are open Monday-Friday 9.00am-5.30pm), or by writing to them at:
+Shareholders should note that if a dividend mandate was not in place with the Company but was lodged for one of the other Titan companies at the time of the merger, this will now have lapsed and a new mandate is required.
+Queries relating to dividends, shareholdings or requests for mandate forms should be directed to Capita by calling 0871 664 0324 (calls cost 10p per minute plus network extras.
+Lines are open Monday-Friday 9.00am-5.00pm), or by writing to them at:

-Capita Registrars Limited The Registry 34 Beckenham Road Beckenham Kent BR3 4TU
+Capita Asset Services Limited The Registry 34 Beckenham Road Beckenham Kent BR3 4TU